 The Religion & Environment Story Project Fellowship supports journalists, editors, and public-facing academics who are producing – or want to learn how to produce – stories at the intersection of religion and the environment.
 A cohort of ten fellows will gather twice over the course of six months for practical, on-the-job training designed to develop new ways of thinking about the climate crisis and the role played by religious individuals and institutions in addressing (and ignoring) it.
 Participants will meet with working journalists and scholars in a collaborative seminar environment that will include wide ranging discussions on religion, spirituality, the environment, climate change, and journalism.
 We hope this format will inspire and inform the participants while offering peer learning and support from other journalists.
 It should also provide expert sources and story leads that will help fellows identify and create stories that other journalists are missing.

 RESP will cover travel, food, and lodging for our two workshops.
-We will also pay for a year’s membership for the Society of Environmental Journalists (SEJ) and the Religion News Association (RNA), plus registration fees for any SEJ and RNA conferences adjacent to our workshops.
-Fellows will also receive a stipend of $2,000 after completing the program and committing to produce at least one story for a general audience.
+We will also pay for a year’s membership for the Society of Environmental Journalists (SEJ) or the Religion News Association (RNA), plus registration fees for either the SEJ or RNA annual conference.
+Fellows will also receive a stipend of $1,000 after completing the program and committing to produce at least one story for a general audience.